Opencontour/Opencontour_mousum/docs/projectsetup.md

 Individual file types contain one layer, while group files contain numerous layers.
 Individual layers are defined as those options in Table XX that do not end in the word "Group."
 Using group files eliminates the need to drag and drop individual layers into a project.
 The **la** attribute is used to populate the layers.

 Each project's layers must be re-added upon opening.
 It is recommended to export any fresh work from your project prior to closing.
-For additional information on save/export, refer to XXXX.
+For additional information on save/export, refer to [Buttons](MineDesignCoreModule.md#431-buttons).

 ![Image](/image/Supported_File_Type.jpg)